 How can you tell whether you’ve got Product/Market Fit?

-In the same blog post mentioned above, Marc Andreessen gives us a more vivid illustration of what Product/Market Fit really feels like:
+That being said, there are some definite indicators when you have reached the Product/Market fit and when you haven’t.
+Marc Andreessen gives us a more vivid illustration of what Product/Market Fit really feels like:

 You can always feel when Product/Market Fit isn’t happening.
 The customers aren’t quite getting value out of the product, word of mouth isn’t spreading, usage isn’t growing that fast, press reviews are kind of “blah”, the sales cycle takes too long, and lots of deals never close.